leanprover/lean4/doc/dev/bootstrap.md

 chore: update stage0
 ```

+The lean4 github repository has automation to update stage0 on `master` once
+`src/stdlib_flags.h` and `stage0/src/stdlib_flags.h` are out of sync.

 ## Further Bootstrapping Complications

 As written above, changes in meta code in the current stage usually will only